sc-ventures/cloudbreak-documentation/docs/blueprints.md

 * Use one of the pre-defined blueprints.
 * Add your custom blueprint by uploading a JSON file or pasting the JSON text.
-* Copy and edit one of the pre-defined blueprints.

 We recommend that you review the default blueprints to check if they meet your requirements.
 You can do this by expanding  the **manage bluerints** pane in the Cloudbreak web UI or by reading the documentation below.